BernieSumption/EasyDB/README.md

 // names is typed [String]
 ```

-Or a subset of fields using a custom result type.
+Or select a subset of fields using a custom result type.
 Only the fields present in the result type will be selected.
 This is not type-safe - the property names and types of the result type must match the record type, otherwise an error will be thrown.

 <!---subset-query-multiple--->
 ```swift